 Lois earned her Ph.D. in history from Brown University.
 She has studied with Elizabeth Mills and Tom Jones at Samford University’s Institute of Genealogy and Historical Research.
 In 2016 and 2017 she completed the Practical Genetic Genealogy and Advanced Genetic Genealogy courses taught by Blaine Bettinger, Debbie Parker Wayne, and CeCe Moore at the Genealogical Research Institute of Pittsburgh.
+Most recently she completed Karen Stanbary’s Meeting Standards Using DNA Evidence at the Salt Lake Institute for Genealogy.
 She completed the ProGen Study Group curriculum, finishing with ProGen5 in spring 2011, and served as volunteer coordinator for ProGen27 from 2015 to 2017.

 In 2016 the Association of Professional Genealogists instituted a requirement for members to complete twelve hours of continuing education in every membership year.
 To see how Lois is completing the requirement, click here.

 Lois has been writing, speaking, and researching professionally since 2010.
 She is a member of the Association of Professional Genealogists and was a founding member of APG’s Northland Chapter, recipient of APG’s Golden Chapter Award in 2016.
 In December 2016 she concluded her second term as Northland chapter President.
 As an APG member, Lois subscribes to APG’s code of ethics.